levp/haproxy-reverse-proxy/README.md

 - Limiting total request time to 100ms.
 In case of delayed response by the backend, a response of `204 No Content` will be returned and the client will not be made aware that a timeout has ocurred.

+## Requirements

+- docker
+- docker-compose

+And for testing:

+- Node.js

 ### HAProxy: Reverse proxy

 A HAProxy docker container configured via the `./config/haproxy.cfg` file binds to port `8080` and forwards all HTTP requests to `localhost:3333`.